 Skistua, at the terminus of the No. 10 bus route from downtown Trondheim, is owned by the Trondheim Ski Club, and includes meeting space and a public cafeteria that is open weekends and sometimes one night a week, depending on the season.
 Bymarka is also accessible from Lian, a private restaurant on the eastern fringe of the park, by taking the Gråkallbanen tram from the city centre.

 There are eight parking lots along the road from Sverresborg into Bymarka, along with lots at Granåsen, Lavollen, Lian, Saupstad and Nilsbyen.
 During the winter ski season from Dec.
 30 to April 15, the city charges a 30 kr. per car parking fee which is collected by volunteers from the Trondheim Ski Club, which is given half of the parking fee by the city to help support club programmes.

-Maps of Bymarka are available at all the huts, at most outdoor equipment stores, and can also be downloaded here.
-But don’t worry if you don’t have time to get a copy of a map before you head off for a hike: large print versions of the Bymarka map are posted at all parking areas and at strategic points along the trails.
+Maps of Bymarka are available at all the huts, at most outdoor equipment stores.
+But don't worry if you don't have time to get a copy of a map before you head off for a hike: large print versions of the Bymarka map are posted at all parking areas and at strategic points along the trails.

 Studenterhytta is owned and run by NTNU's own student sports organization.